by Arnie Schoenberg

 It's easy for us to judge people and say we need to stop eating bush meat, but as anthropologists we strive for cultural relativity.
 Imagine your family was starving, and you had to choose between your children or another primate on the verge of extinction.
 Would you let YOUR family starve for the sake of another animal?

-One of the most paralyzing factors in this issue is the history of Europe, the US, and Africa is so long and sordid, that our most well-intentioned actions often backfire.
-Look at the backlash to the recent Kony 2012 campaign.
+One of the most paralyzing factors in primate conservation is the long and sordid history of Europe, the US, and Africa, and our most well-intentioned actions often backfire.
+Look at the backlash to the San Diego based Kony 2012 campaign.
 How can the US claim any moral superiority when they perpetuated slavery and racism?
-How can we claim that we have Africa's best interests at heart, after what what we did in the Congo in 1960--sending the CIA to assassinate the democratically elected leader?
+How can we claim that we have Africa's best interests at heart, after what what we did in the Congo in 1960--sending the CIA to assassinate their democratically elected leader?
 After we propped up the racist South African Apartheid regime?
 The sadness of these pictures goes way beyond the extinction of primates in our generation.
 It reflects a very difficult political situation, where everyone, especially the primates, loses.

 The following inline graphics are linked without permission: